pkulchenko/serpent/README.md

 * nohuge (true/False) -- disable checking numbers against undefined and huge values
 * maxlevel (number) -- specify max level up to which to expand nested tables
 * maxnum (number) -- specify max number of elements in a table
+* maxlength (number) -- specify max length for all table elements
 * numformat (string; "%.17g") -- specify format for numeric values (shortest possible round-trippable double)
 * valignore (table) -- allows to specify a list of values to ignore (as keys)
 * keyallow (table) -- allows to specify the list of keys to be serialized.
 Any keys not in this list are not included in final output (as keys)